dghuuloc/Neovim.Config/README.md

 ---

 ## How Neovim loads config
-Neovim supports using `init.lua` as the configuration file.
+Neovim supports using `init.lua` as the configuration file.If you have configured neovim before, it's similar to the `init.vim` file or `vimrc` in Vim.
 This should be placed in your config directory:
 - Linux, BSD or macOS: `~/.config/nvim`
 - Windows: `~/AppData/Local/nvim/`